Avizc/avizc.github.io/_posts/2018-05-17-aboard-the-gi-train.md

         🐰 const gchar *blurb
         🐰 const gchar *default_value
         🐰 ParamFlags flags https://developer.gnome.org/gobject/stable/gobject-GParamSpec.html#GParamFlags
-        🐰 Note: I hardcoded the 7000 in for this example so it'd always be 7000 if in a say_fav_series method it called the fav_train_series property. g_param_spec_string ("fav_train_series", 🐰 name, canonical name of the property specified "Fav_Train_Series", 🐰 nick, nick name for the property specified "Name of their favourite train series.", 🐰 blurb, description of the property specified "7000", 🐰 default_value, default value for the property specified.
+        🐰 Note: I hardcoded the 7000 in for this example so it'd always be 7000 if in a avi_say_fav_series() method it called the fav-train-series property. g_param_spec_string ("fav-train-series", 🐰 name, canonical name of the property specified "Fav-Train-Series", 🐰 nick, nick name for the property specified "Name of their favourite train series.", 🐰 blurb, description of the property specified "7000", 🐰 default_value, default value for the property specified.
                              G_PARAM_READWRITE | G_PARAM_CONSTRUCT); 🐰 flags, flags for the property specified